 If the surface isn’t painted or sealed, skip this step.

-4. Sand The Plastic
+4. Sand the Plastic

 Related Read: Can You Sand Chalk Paint?

-5. Prep The Paint
+5. Prep the Paint

-6. Paint The Plastic
+6. Apply Chalk Paint

 - Use a paintbrush or sprayer.